Webhooks

 What are Webhooks?

-- Configure a webhook endpoint in Weik.io
+- You create a webhook endpoint in Weik.io.

 - Payment notifications (Stripe, PayPal)